 Once again, two years later, I tackled this hot and dry area.
-After Tim dug out hunks of earth in early spring, while the ground was still soft from the winter rains, we amended the soil and I planted small shrubs, bulbs, rhizomes, and hardy plants that loved the sun-- evergreen plants that were drought resistant (not just drought tolerant!) and also cold hardy for the little bit of snow we get each year.
-There was already one forsythia that bloomed a beautiful, lemon yellow, and that draped over the pond in a graceful manner.
-The next plants to go in were daylilies.
-I read they were hardy, drought resistant and bloomed profusely, each lily lasting one day, the whole show lasting up to ten weeks!
+After Tim dug out hunks of earth in early spring, while the ground was still soft from the winter rains, we amended the soil with compost and bagged soil, and we planted small shrubs, bulbs, rhizomes, and hardy plants that loved the sun -- evergreen plants that were drought resistant (not just drought tolerant!) and also cold hardy for the little bit of snow we get each year.
+There was already one forsythia that bloomed a beautiful, lemon yellow, which draped itself over the pond in a graceful manner.
+The next plants to go in were day lilies.
+I read they were hardy, drought resistant and bloomed profusely, each lily lasting only one day, but the whole flower show lasting up to ten weeks!
 They sounded perfect.

 The summer pond

 Red hot poker plants are wonderful, wonderful, plants for sunny locations!
-The magnificent swords of flowers arising from its center, orange and yellow, last quite awhile.
-This is also known as the Torch Lily and always looks great with daylilies.
+The magnificent swords of flowers arising from its center, orange and yellow, and last quite awhile.
+This is also known as the Torch Lily and always looks great with day lilies.
 Usually a background plant, I like to use them to screen the pond from direct view for more intrigue and interest.
 I then snuggled in some rose-colored Heuchera's in the shade of the Poker plants.
+I had seen these in full bloom in our neighbor's garden, Nadine and Bob, and loved them.
 Its neighbor, Moonbeam Coreopsis, really shines in the front of the bed.
 This perennial is light, airy, and a proven winner, with its delicate sprays of tiny, yellow flowers.
 A perennial, she dies back in winter, but returns each year.

 Now we needed some early season color, so I selected Japanese Blood Grass, very striking with spiky, grassy leaves, edges lined in red, hence the name.
 It is cold hardy, coming back each year, a slow-grower though, and is perfect for pond gardens.
-A most pleasing companion was a lovely, white rockrose (Cistus) which thrives in the sun and loves rocky soil.
+A most pleasing companion was a lovely, white Rockrose which thrives in the sun and loves rocky soil.
 She blooms almost non-stop through the summer.
 Reaching almost three feet now and full, her perfect, cupped white flowers with the five maroon spots inside the petals is striking.
-I put the simply beautiful Cosmos wherever I can, it is such a versatile flower!
+In warmer climates, she grows quite large if not pruned.
+I put the simply beautiful Cosmos wherever I can; it is such a versatile flower!
 It comes in pinks, lavenders, rose, purple and white colors.
 Heat, shade, it loves them both!
-And blooms seemingly forever.
+And her stems with tons of blooms seemingly go on forever.
 The flower stalks can reach up to almost four feet.
+I tried the Chocolate Cosmos, and yes, it does smell like chocolate!
 Especially lovely are the Sea Shell Cosmos, its flower petals fluted and rolled, with a lighter color beneath.

-Next to these I planted a small, pink , Rose of Sharon which also has a long bloom time.
+Next to these we planted a small, pink Rose of Sharon which also has a long bloom time.
 She is happy there and is such a darling shrub.
 Beware, deer love to nibble the buds and flowers.
+These shrubs do become larger in time, but can always be moved.
 In the shady part of the pond garden just north of the pond, I planted Wild Columbine and Bleeding Heart.
 This plant is just incredible, its arching branches studded with small, dangling little pink hearts!
 The fringed, wild bleeding heart is more erect, hardier, and naturalizes easily.

 I had discovered Blue Fescue, a wonderful, spiky, blue grass that grows in clumps and becomes large, grayish blue tufts that send up feathery stalks in the summer.
 What a nice accent plant!
 And he loves the heat!
+Pink Carnations are especially fetching next to this.
 I put some in the shade, but discovered that they grew a lot slower and really are sun plants.
 Next came Lemon Balm, she grows into a full, round bush, loving the sun, and releasing fragrant, lemony scents, especially her white flowers in the spring.
 Delightfully light green, I shear it when I harvest the leaves, and she once more springs into bloom!
 Careful, this plant easily takes over!

-Then we planted some deep purple iris, with some tall ginger on the cooler, north side and a groundcover of strawberries, violets, pansies and ivy.
-On the east side of the little garden just off the pond and behind the water wheel are orange tiger lilies, purple Agapanthus, low-growing, purple verbena, rose-colored pansies, white daisies, Hypericum (reddish leaves, yellow, flowers with bristly, short stamen), and a stand of tall Evening Primrose which opens its fragrant yellow blooms each evening.
+Then we planted some deep purple Iris, with some tall Ginger on the cooler, north side and a ground cover of mock strawberries, violets, pansies and ivy.
+On the east side of the little garden, just off the pond and behind the water wheel, are orange Tiger Lilies, purple Agapanthus, low-growing, purple Verbena, rose-colored Pansies, white Daisies, Hypericum (reddish leaves, yellow, flowers with bristly, short stamen), and a stand of tall Evening Primrose which opens its fragrant yellow blooms each evening.
 White moths come courting, dipping in and out of their blooms.
 This is a lovely area just north of the pond, receiving morning light and afternoon shade.

 The total effect is charming.
-Tim found an old water wheel which we propped up beside the pond's north side and I planted white daisies which fan open in front of it and the contrast is lovely.
-The water lilies bloom each summer, beautiful white, and pink flowers floating on the pond's surface; stately, with a regal bearing, they give the pond finesse.
+Tim found an old water wheel which he propped up beside the pond's north side and I planted white Daisies which fan open in front of it and the contrast is lovely.
+The Water lilies bloom each summer--beautiful white, and pink flowers floating on the pond's surface; stately, with a regal bearing, they give the pond finesse.
 The lily pads provide safe haven for the Goldfish and Koi, plus shading the water, keeping algae to a minimum.
 The result is clean, clear water that needs no treatment.

 We had stocked the pond with eight Koi fish three years ago, but they were all eaten by a predator in just one night.
-All of them, all the ones I had personally named, like Meiki, Nasha, Flash, Goldie, Suma, Keisha and Dragon, were gone.
+All of them, all the ones I had personally named, like Meiki, Nasha, Flash, Goldie, Suma, Keisha and Dragon, beautiful large Koi... all were gone.
 I was so disheartened that I now only have goldfish in the pond and I have not named them.
-They are only eight months old and already are very large, lovely orange colors, black, and cream.
+They are only eight months old and already are very large--lovely orange colored, black, and cream.
 What brilliance as they swim through the water, their colors flashing in the sun as they break the water's surface!
 There is nothing like fish swimming in your pond, they are incredible, fun to watch, to while away the dusk, those final moments of daylight, watching such interesting creatures.

 The pond is refreshing and a vital part of our garden landscape.
-There is a little bench right in front of it, under the shade of the red maple, where we rest and visit during feeding, becoming part of nature's moments.
+There is a little brown wood slatted bench right in front of it, it has kind of an Asian feel to its presence... it's under the shade of the Red Maple tree, where we rest and visit during feeding, becoming part of nature's moments.
 We sit and watch the tadpoles swimming, listen to the frogs singing in the evenings, and watch the goldfish darting in and out among the lily pads.